aammd/UBCadv-r/03_Functions/Functions_Kim.md

 ### Discussion Notes

+`missing()` is a useful function

+`force()` is useful to require that an arguent in a function is evaluated

+The backtick, "`", can be used to explicitly call something, like `+`

 ***

 ### Quiz

 1. What are the three components of a function?

     **the body, the formals, and the environment. body=code that makes up the function, formals = arguments to the function that specify how it is called, and environment = the location of the function's variables**

 2. What does the following code return?